Skip to main content

 Figure \(\PageIndex{13}\): Chemical reactions of the hydroxyl radical.
 Fabrice Collin.
 Int.
 J. Mol.
 Sci.
 2019, 20, 2407; doi:10.3390/ijms20102407.
 Creative Commons Attribution (CC BY) license (http://creativecommons.org/licenses/by/4.0/).

-In summary, we reap the benefits of using dioxygen as an oxidizing agent as it allows the aerobic and, hence, complete oxidation of carbohydrates and lipids to CO2 and H2O.
-Yet we pay the price for using O2 as an oxidizing agent as its partial reduction products, the superoxide radical, peroxides, and hydroxy free radical, collectively known as reactive oxygen species (ROS), can react with and damage proteins, nucleic acids, and lipids, as we will see below.
+In summary, we reap the benefits of using dioxygen as an oxidizing agent, as it allows aerobic, and hence complete, oxidation of carbohydrates and lipids to CO2 and H2O.
+Yet we pay the price for using O2 as an oxidizing agent, as its partial reduction products, the superoxide radical, peroxides, and hydroxy free radical, collectively known as reactive oxygen species (ROS), can react with and damage proteins, nucleic acids, and lipids, as we will see below.
 Figure \(\PageIndex{13}\) summarizes their reactions.

 Figure (\PageIndex{14}\): Basis of Reactive Oxygen Species (ROS) generation.
 Fabrice Collin, ibid.

 We have presented the role of superoxide dismutase and catalase in removing ROS in cells.
 In addition to these elegantly designed proteins, another simpler biomolecule, the tripeptide glutathione (γGlu-Cys-Gly), can reduce ROS in cells and prevent oxidative damage.
 Glutathione serves as a major antioxidant in cells.
-It exists in reduced (GSH) and oxidized (GSSG) states, the ratio of which depends on the cellular oxidative stress.
+It exists in reduced (GSH) and oxidized (GSSG) states, with the ratio depending on cellular oxidative stress.
 It can react with and detoxify peroxides and alkyl free radicals by the following net reactions:

 2 GSH + R2O2 → GSSG + 2 ROH